-The entire first day of a Design Sprint focuses on understanding the problem and its nuances.
-This first step is significantly important in that the stages following rely on it fully to achieve success.
-Not only is it about finding the right problem that can be effectively resolved by the Design Sprint, but also positioning it to be confronted directly, based on prioritizing criteria such as cost, time, impact, and any other relevant parameters.
+The entire first day of a design sprint focuses on understanding the problem and its nuances, which is critically important to the success of the remainder of the process.
+Not only is it about finding a problem that can be effectively resolved by the design sprint, but also positioning it to be confronted directly, based on prioritizing criteria such as cost, time, impact, and any other relevant parameters.

 Drafting an accurate and concise problem statement is key.
-Breaking down the wording and clarifying the positioning of the problem is important to demonstrate clarity, removing nuances that could lead to multiple interpretations.
-Utilizing the 'How Might We' phrase while brainstorming helps determine potential subsets of the entire problem, giving insight to best approaches that may take effect down the line.
+Breaking down the wording and refining the positioning of the problem is important to demonstrate clarity, removing nuances that could lead to multiple interpretations.
+Using the 'How Might We' phrase while brainstorming helps determine potential subsets of the entire problem, giving insight to best approaches that may take effect down the line.

 - Who is affected?